7 IT Solutions To Reduce the Risk Of Malware Infections

 7) Use strong passwords with Multi-layer authentication

 A large percentage of people reuse the same passwords for the personal and professional logins.
 It’s time to change that habit.
 Companies like Google and Apple created password generators that create strong, complex passwords.
 However, don’t leave it up to google.
-If your business doesn’t use multi-layer authentication for access to important documents, files or websites, you’re living in the past.

-Nerds Support uses multi factor password authentication to ensure whoever is logging in can only do so if they are the right person.
 Our systems require a mobile phone confirmation, email confirmation and password confirmation in order to provide access to our systems.
 That way, if a device gets stolen or a hacker gains access to a password, neither will be enough to access files alone.

 Conclusion